Benkoff/TestDocs/other/style_guide/README.md

 <a name="authors"></a>
 <h4 id="s7.3.5-author-tag-before-annotation">7.3.5 Code authors and major contributors</h4>

-<p>To mark the name of the person, who created the class, or the names of major contributors Javadoc
+<p>To mark the names of the person who created the class or major contributors Javadoc
 @Author tag or equivalent constuctions are used.
-Such text should be enclosed as a Javadoc multi-line comment and placed before the class declaration (or annotation, if present), without empty lines between.</p>
+The text enclosed as a Javadoc multi-line comment has to be placed before the class declaration (or annotation, if present), without empty lines between.</p>

 <p>Examples:</p>